Increased intracranial pressure in adults treatment. Intracranial pressure - symptoms and treatment

 Diagnostics

-To make a diagnosis, data obtained from the collection of complaints and anamnesis, examination of the patient, in particular, ophthalmological, are used.
-Examination of the fundus makes it possible to detect characteristic small hemorrhages on the retina, an increase in the blood vessels of the eyeball, swelling of the optic nerve head.
-The detection of such signs in the presence of a characteristic clinical picture makes it possible to establish increased cranial pressure.
+To make a diagnosis, data obtained from collecting complaints and anamnesis and examining the patient, in particular ophthalmological, are used.
+Examination of the fundus makes it possible to detect characteristic small hemorrhages on the retina, enlargement of the blood vessels of the eyeball, and swelling of the optic nerve head.
+The detection of such signs in the presence of a characteristic clinical picture allows us to establish increased cranial pressure.

-To detect the primary disease, an examination is carried out, including laboratory and instrumental methods (computed or magnetic resonance imaging, electroencephalography, etc.).
+To detect the primary disease, an examination is carried out, including laboratory and instrumental methods (computer or magnetic resonance imaging, electroencephalography, etc.).

-The choice of one or another method of measuring pressure inside the skull depends on the age of the patient and the characteristics of the course of the disease.
+The choice of one or another method for measuring pressure inside the skull depends on the age of the patient and the characteristics of the course of the disease.
 In children of the first year of life, neurosonography and echoencephalography are usually used.
-You may need a puncture of the ventricles of the brain (or lumbar spine) with pressure measurement.
-Puncture performs another role - it allows laboratory diagnosis of cerebrospinal fluid in case of suspicion of an infectious or tumor nature of the pathology.
-When measuring, cyclical changes in the indicator should also be taken into account, which allows you to get more information than when determining a separate average value.
+A puncture of the ventricles of the brain (or lumbar spine) with pressure measurement may be necessary.
+The puncture performs another role - it allows for laboratory diagnosis of cerebrospinal fluid if the pathology is suspected of being infectious or tumorous.
+When measuring, cyclical changes in the indicator should also be taken into account, which allows one to obtain more information than when determining a separate average value.

 During the diagnosis, edema, an increase or decrease in the volume of the ventricles of the brain, hemorrhages, neoplasms, an increase in the space between the meninges, divergence of the sutures of the skull, displacement of brain structures and other changes in the structure of the brain and surrounding tissues can be detected.

 Vomiting in this case is not associated with food intake.
-It also often appears in the morning, can be multiple.
+It also often appears in the morning and can be repeated.
 After it, the intensity of the headache decreases.

 How to treat intracranial hypertension

-What to do with increased cranial pressure?
+What to do if you have increased cranial pressure?
 How to get rid of it?
-Treatment goes in two main directions:
+Treatment proceeds in two main directions:

-1. in order to eliminate compression of the brain structures and painful symptoms of pathology.
+1. in order to eliminate compression of brain structures and painful symptoms of pathology.

 2. Elimination of the cause of intracranial hypertension, i.e. treatment of the underlying disease.